How Physical Therapy Can Relieve Your Fibromyalgia Pain

 Pain Relieving Modalities

 A physical therapist has a host of tools in their belt aimed at relieving pain without medication.
 These may include the use of manual therapy (trigger point therapy, Strain-Counterstrain, Bowen Techniques), strengthening and stretching, dry needling, cupping, ice, heat, electrical stimulation, or other therapeutic tools that can help limit your pain and retrain your body.
+Ask about the Class IV laser and see if you could benefit from it.
 Together with targeted exercise and a cardiovascular training program, it is possible to retrain your body to send and receive accurate signals without triggering widespread pain.

 Regardless of where you are on your journey, it is possible to have relief from your worst symptoms through physical therapy services.
 Contact us today for more information or to schedule your evaluation and find out how we can get you on the road to recovery.
 Visit us at Healing Hands Physical Therapy 58 Parkland Plaza, Suite 100, Ann Arbor, MI 48103.